ethangaul/Spotify-Controller/README.md

 Designed to be used with a keystroke module attached to snowboarding glove

-View the progress on my linkedin: [[https://www.linkedin.com/in/ethan-gaul/](https://www.linkedin.com/in/ethan-gaul/details/projects/)]
+View the progress on my LinkedIn! [[https://www.linkedin.com/in/ethan-gaul/](https://www.linkedin.com/in/ethan-gaul/details/projects/)]

 TO USE:
 -------